 Storing your videos on a regular CMS doesn’t guarantee they’ll play well (or at all) on mobile since different devices prefer certain formats over others.
 To solve this, video CMSs automatically convert the video file to the best format for the device through a process known as “transcoding.”
 Transcoding optimizes the streaming experience for all viewers, regardless of device.

 Most reputable video CMSs also adjust for internet connection speed.
 Similar to YouTube, these systems can detect users’ connections and adjust video quality to limit buffering.

 Speaking of YouTube, why not just post all your videos there?

-CMSs can also manage customer-facing restricted videos — for example, if you want to limit access to certain content behind a barrier (e.g. a sign-up or paywall), you shouldn’t put these videos on YouTube.
+CMSs can also manage customer-facing restricted videos — for example, if you want to limit access to certain content behind a barrier (e.g., a sign-up or paywall), you shouldn’t put these videos on YouTube.

 A good video CMS will also enable secure viewing of your private videos.
 Alongside an authentication process, your system needs to encrypt the connection between the viewers’ browsers and your hosting server.
 These measures prevent unauthorized access to your video streams.

 Indexing information in this way lets users search by words spoken in videos or displayed onscreen within videos.
-Viewers can even select parts in the video where target words are mentioned, saving the annoyance of skipping around for the right information.
+Viewers can even select parts in the video where target words are mentioned, saving the annoyance of skipping around for the correct information.

 Video Content Management Systems